 Franchisor attorney David Kaufmann of law firm Kaufmann, Gilden & Robbins is under fire & facing ethical questions regarding his actions as a AAA mediator.
 Kaufmann is accused of using his role as a mediator to block submission of pro-franchisee criticism, opinions & evidence to an association of state securities regulators (NASAA) as well as the Federal Trade Commission (FTC) that oversees franchising.
 He is also accused of allowing blatant contract breaches by franchisor PIRTEK USA while prohibiting franchisee Jim Lager from participating in even general franchise industry discussions. by Sean Kelly, Founder, Franchise Truth Initiative.

-Sometimes corporate bullies and their expensive, oh-so-respectable enforcers take their legal thuggery too far.
+In my opinion, corporate bullies and their expensive, oh-so-respectable enforcers sometimes take their legal thuggery too far.

 They just can’t help themselves.